bulkzooi/PipelineCleaning/README.md

 If it is required to develop new standards (for example formats, code lists, syntax bindings etc.), it wouldbe easier to build upon the existing work within TC440.
 This means that needs within Catalogues, Ordering, Fulfilment and Invoice can be developed faster

+DOJ: Google & Apple
+FTC: antitrust against Facabook and Amazon

+vs

+W3c #HTML5 & Internet Engineering Task Force (IETF) : TCP/IP, ipv6,
+The IETF cooperates with the IETF W3C, ISO/IEC, ITU.
+SWIFT: Society for Worldwide Interbank Financial Telecommunication

+Wifi Alliance
+DDR5: JEDEC has over 300 members, including some of the world's largest computer companies PCIe5.0: PCI-standards consortium PCI-SIG (Special Interest Group)
+SATA: Serial ATA International Organization
+UHS
+SD Association, a group that sets standardisation of SD and microSD cards, the Wi-Fi Alliance group and the JEDEC group.
+USB:
+HDMI
+displayport:
+Unicode 12.1
+PostGIS, SQL/MM & ISO OGC ‘Simple feature access’ & extensions, subset of ISOtrade.

 Pirate Addendum's usually are in the 1 series
 ISO 9001:2015 Quality management systems
 ISO/IEC 27000-series security management
 ISO 14001 & OHSAS 18001
 GDPR Directive UE 2016/679 General Data Protection Regulation ISO / #TC307 Blockchain and distributed ledger technologies
+TC440: See CEN/TC440
+MTxxx/MXxxx
+ISO 9735-1, Release 2 1996-07-05: Electronic data interchange for administration, commerce and transport MT101/ISO 20022: SWIFT/SEPA/iDeal & PSD: (Payment Services Directive) 2015/2366.
+PSD1 is from 2007 and PSD2 is from 2015
+ISO 8583
 PSDII: tbd
 Directive NIS
 NIST/BIPM
 ...
-ofc with all legacy financial stuff as well. #Rewind #W3C #HTML5
+ofc with all legacy financial stuff as well. #Rewind

-The Internet Engineering Task Force (#IETF) works the W3C ISO/IEC ITU on TCP/IP ipv6 PostGIS, SQL/MM & ISO OGC ‘Simple feature access’ & extensions, subset of ISOtrade.
-SD Association, Wi-Fi Alliance & JEDEC

 Toolchain, build around Github and with many API's and default conversions.
 Wrapperworld: GeoJSON2XML, KML enriched RSS with .md text and other popular open content formats and licenses, and a lot of nice stuff.
 DNS and some more stuff: tbd

 Upstream standards, protocols and further external dependencies:
-TC440: See CEN/TC440
-MTxxx/MXxxx
-ISO 9735-1, Release 2 1996-07-05: Electronic data interchange for administration, commerce and transport MT101/ISO 20022: SWIFT/SEPA/iDeal & PSD: (Payment Services Directive) 2015/2366.
-PSD1 is from 2007 and PSD2 is from 2015
-ISO 8583

 NACHA, FIX, FpML, BACS, Fedwire,
 EDIFACT (CONTR, BANSTA, PAYMUL, DIRDEB, ETC)
 ISO XML (PIJN, PACS, CAMT, ETC)